Mohanavadivel-git/caasworkshop/lessons/15-VanityUrl.md

 #### Edit Manifest

 To enable HTTPS with passthrough termination, there are number of edits you must make to your manifest file.
 Depending on the type of application of you have, this will involve targeting specific ports and importing your key/cert/keystore as a volume.
-This involves changing the following Openshift Objects:
+You can follow along with these changes in `deployment-4.yaml`

 - Deployment
-  - Add container port for HTTPS
+  - Add container port for HTTPS (lines 53-55)
   ```yaml
   ports:
   - name: https
     containerPort: 8443
   ```
-  - Change liveness/readiness probe port and scheme
+  - Change liveness/readiness probe port and scheme (lines 93-108)
   ```yaml
   livenessProbe:
     httpGet: